OzturkVedat/BookSalesAnalysis_jFuzzyLogic/README.md

 └── README.md
  ```

-Scrrenshot of Fuzzy Control Language used in this repository:
+Screenshot of Fuzzy Control Language used in this repository:

 ![fLogicSS](./assets/fcl_ss.png)